evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 default values.*

-Finally, enter the following command in a terminal or shell to create the database file (in the case of SQLite) and populate the database with the standard tables and values:
+Finally, enter the following command in a terminal or shell to create the database file (in the case of SQLite3) and populate the database with the standard tables and values:

 ::